pink88/Tuiss2HA/README.md

 ### Add and Delete Timers

 Timers allow the blind to store a position, time of day and day or week locally in its memory.
-Up to 6 timers can be set using this integration.
+- Up to 16 timers can be set using this integration.
+- Timers set in the Tuiss app will not be synced to Home Assistant and vice versa.
-You can add a timer using the `tuiss2ha.add_blind_timer` action and remove one using the `tuiss2ha.delete_blind_timer` action.
+- You can add a timer using the `tuiss2ha.add_blind_timer` action and remove one using the `tuiss2ha.delete_blind_timer` action.
-And timers that run will not update the position in Home Assistant, so you will need to run the `tuiss2ha.get_blind_position` manually or via an automation to update Home Assistant with the correct positions.
+- Timers that run will not update the position in Home Assistant.
+You will need to run the `tuiss2ha.get_blind_position` manually or via an automation to update Home Assistant with the correct positions.
-The blinds allow for up to 16 timers to be set, however the first 10 are for exclusive use by the Tuiss app.
-Any timers set in the app will not appear in Home Assistant and vice versa, due to technical limitations.

 ## Troubleshooting